 If rain “floods” your house because of damage to your roof or walls, that is under the umbrella of storm damage and is typically covered by homeowners insurance.

-What Happens If My Hurricane Damage Claim Was Denied?
+What Happens if My Claim Was Denied?

-If your claim was denied or the insurance company only offered a fraction of what you need to recover from a natural disaster, you should contact a hurricane damage attorney in Louisiana.
+If your claim was denied or the insurance company only offered a fraction of what you need to recover from a natural disaster, you should contact a hurricane damage lawyer in Louisiana.
 Our law firm has years of experience and knows how to deal with insurance providers who just want to save themselves money.

 What Can I Do to Prepare for a Hurricane?